DevExpress/devextreme-documentation/concepts/05 UI Components/Toolbar/00 Getting Started with Toolbar/20 Create an Overflow Menu.md

 The Toolbar can render its items in the overflow menu.
-Specify the [locateInMenu](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#locateInMenu) property for each item with one of the following values:
+Specify the [locateInMenu](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/items/#locateInMenu) property for an item.
+Use one of the following values:

 - *"always"*
  Always places the item in the overflow menu.